Recharge oscillator: Comparison with real measurements

 Despite the improvements, the previous model is still a simplification of the real mechanism that is much more complex in its behaviour.
 The animation clearly shows an elliptical behaviour over time in the relation between temperature and depth anomalies that is not observed in historical data observations.
 The model described above considers a symmetrical behaviour for the two different phases (El Niño and La Niña), which is not what is observed in reality.
 For instance, as shown in the work of McPhaden et al. (2000): "air–sea fluxes, which are a negative feedback on SST anomaly growth in the equatorial cold tongue are more effective at heating the ocean during cold phases of ENSO than they are at cooling the ocean during warm phases of ENSO.
 Alternately, the ability of upwelling and vertical mixing to cool the surface may saturate at some threshold beyond which further thermocline shoaling does not lead to further SST cooling".
+The predictibility of ENSO is enhanced when the influence of the Atlantic is taken into account, and this coupling of ENSO to the equatorial Atlantic can be include in an extended recharge oscillator model.